Ernest Law

-Ernest Philip Alphonso Law CB CVO (26 August 1854–25 February 1930) was an English historian and barrister.
+Ernest Philip Alphonso Law CB CVO (26 August 1854 – 25 February 1930) was an English historian and barrister.

 Law came from an old Westmorland family and was a grandson of Lord Ellenborough, Lord Chief Justice of England.
+His parents were William Towry Law and Matilda Montgomery, daughter of Sir Conyngham Montgomery, 1st Baronet.
 The diplomat Sir Algernon Law was his brother and Major-Generals Francis Law and Victor Law were his half-brothers.
 A Roman Catholic, he was educated at Oscott College and University College, London, from which he graduated BA in 1874.
-He was called to the bar by the Inner Temple in 1878 and practised on the South-Eastern Circuit and at the Parliamentary Bar.
+He was called to the bar by the Inner Temple in 1878 and practised on the South-Eastern Circuit and at the Parliamentary bar.
 From 1891 to 1896 he was Comptroller and Secretary of the Provident Institution Savings Bank.